kenny55660955/kenny55660955/README.md

 ### Hey, This is Kenny's Profile.
 Welcome. 👋
-- 🔭 I’m currently working for CMoney in Taipei
+- 👔 I'm currently working for CMoney in Taipei
-- 🌱 I’m Junior iOS Developer
+- 🧑‍💻 I'm Junior iOS Developer
 - 📫 Please contact me by email.

 <!--